apify/apify-docs/CONTRIBUTING.md

 }
 ```

-And add a record to `/etc/hosts` to map the `docs.apify.loc` hostname to localhost:
+Add a record to `/etc/hosts`, which maps the `docs.apify.loc` host to a localhost:

 ```text
 127.0.0.1 docs.apify.loc
 ```

+Now you should be able to open <http://docs.apify.loc> in your browser and see all the documentation projects joined together, with the top navigation allowing you to browse not only Academy or Platform docs, but also CLI, SDK, and all the other docs.

 ## Linting